Kinston Pedestrian Accident Attorney

 What Causes Pedestrian Accidents?

 Many factors can contribute to pedestrian accidents.
-In more than 35 years handling pedestrian accident cases in Kinston and greater North Carolina, our personal injury lawyers in Kinston have seen pedestrian accidents involving:
+In more than 35 years handling pedestrian accident cases in Kinston and greater North Carolina, our personal injury lawyers have seen pedestrian accidents involving:

 - Distracted Driving — Distracted driving was involved in roughly 19% of all car accidents in 2019, according to the NCDOT, and many pedestrian accidents occur during left-hand turns when a driver may not be paying adequate attention